Myrthevdv/Final_Project_R-M/README.md

 ### Used Data

-The data which is used for our project is comming from the in-house Twitter corpus folow the steps of ``` Access Data ``` to Acess the data to use it I used that data from July 22 2021 of each hour, with the metadeta date,place and hashtags. to select the data for this project follow the following steps:
+The data which is used for our project is comming from the in-house Twitter corpus folow the steps of ``` Access Data ``` to Acess and download the data to use it I used the data from July 22 2021 of each hour, with the metadeta date,place and hashtags. to select and download the data for this project follow the following steps:

 ```
 cd /net/corpora/twitter2/Tweets